 However, to simplify the choice and make it a little bit easier, we’ve decided to include a few helpful tips.

 We would recommend Leesa to people who:

 - Want a universal feel – if you prefer the universal feel of your mattress, you can rely on the medium firmness of Leesa.
-With 6 out of 10 as well as the awesome combination of memory foam and Avena foam bring a tremendously enjoying sleeping sensation.
+With 6 out of 10, as well as the awesome combination of memory foam and Avena foam, bring an enjoyable sleeping sensation.

 - Are into charity – Leesa has a serious donation policy where 1 unit per each 10 sold goes to homeless shelters and to anyone who might need.
 The program has already managed to donate more than 5,000 beds.
 This is definitely quite impressive.

 We would recommend the Purple Mattress to people who:

 - Are looking for something responsive – the top layer of hyper-elastic polymer is undoubtedly one of a kind.
 It brings responsiveness, unlike anything you’ve ever felt.